DrPaulValle/PINN-and-GA-Algorithms/README.md

-# Mechanistic Nonlinear Dynamical Modeling for Parameter Estimation: A Comparison of Physics-Informed Neural Networks and Genetic Programming
+# Mechanistic Nonlinear Dynamical Modeling for Parameter Estimation: A Comparison of Physics Informed Neural Networks and Genetic Algorithms